alkampfergit/personal-blog/codewrecks/content/post/old/2011/07/entity-framework-4-1-querying-objects.md

 }
 {{< / highlight >}}

-This piece of code creates a IQueryable&lt;T&gt; that filters all warrior whose name contains the â€œamâ€ string, then print the number of warriors that satisfy that criteria (line 6), and then iterate through all records to print details.
+This piece of code creates a IQueryable&lt;T&gt; that filters all warrior whose name contains the *am* string, then print the number of warriors that satisfy that criteria (line 6), and then iterate through all records to print details.
 This piece of code actually creates two queries to the database.

 [![19-07-2011 17-12-24](https://www.codewrecks.com/blog/wp-content/uploads/2011/07/19-07-2011-17-12-24_thumb.png "19-07-2011 17-12-24")](https://www.codewrecks.com/blog/wp-content/uploads/2011/07/19-07-2011-17-12-24.png)